d-cook/Objects/README.md

 The user-interface will start out as a visualization of generic data-trees, but can be further modified to create the ideal interface for the task at hand.
 For example, editing code that controls the size & position of a ball, by clicking and dragging *a ball* rather than by editing numeric data *about* a ball.
 (Brett Victor demonstrates concept well: "[Dynamic Visualizations](http://worrydream.com/DrawingDynamicVisualizationsTalk)", "[Learnable Programming](http://worrydream.com/LearnableProgramming/)", "[Magic Ink](http://worrydream.com/MagicInk)")

 Every operation that can be performed on an object (and thus on any part of the system), is itself stored as an object within the system.
-Everything that happens within the system -- whether it be from user-interaction or from running code -- is accomplished by triggering one or more of these operations.
+Thus, everything that happens within the system -- whether it be from user-interaction or from running code -- is accomplished by triggering one or more of these operations.
 This dissolves the boundary between "programming" (API) and user-interaction (UI), because the end-user can now do anything that code can do, and vice versa.

-All executable "code" within the system is also composed of "objects", and executed by a built-in [interpreter](https://en.wikipedia.org/wiki/Interpreter_(computing)).
-All the operations that can be performed by code, are themselves stored as code-"objects", and the interpreter works simply by looking up operations as they appear in the code.
-These same operations are invoked as the user interacts with the system, thus making barrier between programmer-interface (API) and user-interace (UI) becomes very thin.

 **IMPLEMENTATION PLAN / HOW IT WORKS:**